kobs30/onomy-sdk/CONTRIBUTING.md

 ## Protobuf

-We use [Protocol Buffers](https://developers.google.com/protocol-buffers) along with [gogoproto](https://github.com/gogo/protobuf) to generate code for use in Cosmos-SDK.
+We use [Protocol Buffers](https://developers.google.com/protocol-buffers) along with [gogoproto](https://github.com/gogo/protobuf) to generate code for use in Onomy-SDK.

 For determinstic behavior around Protobuf tooling, everything is containerized using Docker.
 Make sure to have Docker installed on your machine, or head to [Docker's website](https://docs.docker.com/get-docker/) to install it.